 As a member of the Health Leadership Fellows, Class of 2017-2019, Saralin recently completed the intensive 18-month program including four two- to three-day residential sessions on topics including personal leadership, leading change, communicating as a leader and results-based leadership and collaboration.
-She and her fellow Cohort 8 fellows, made up of 33 professionals, join the group of hundreds of Health Leadership Fellows graduates from health-related and safety net organizations throughout western and central New York, including Millennium’s LaTonya Diggs, LMSW, Manager of Social Work who is a graduate of the Health Leadership Fellows, Class of 2014-2016.
+She and her fellow Cohort 8 fellows, made up of 33 professionals, join the group of hundreds of Health Leadership Fellows graduates from health-related and safety net organizations throughout western and central New York.

 In specific, Saralin and her work team focused on implementing a program to bring awareness to the need for individuals and families to have the conversation around end of life issues, facilitate a safe, engaging space for individuals to discuss this topic, and improve the quality of advance care planning conversations occurring between individuals and their health care proxies.

 According to the Health Foundation of Western and Central New York: